ga-wdi-boston/wdi_4_rails_hw_hacker_news/to_do_list.md

-DOING RIGHT NOW: get user ID into articles
+DOING RIGHT NOW: edit link only appears if you created the article